“Is that him?”

 - roughly 1.5 cups halved, then sliced strawberries

 - Cook pork in microwave according to package directions.
 When done, remove the meat from the plastic pouch and pour into the provided tray.
 Pull the pork apart using two forks.

 - Mix the five-spice powder and hoisin sauce thoroughly together in a separate container.
 Add this sauce to the pork and stir to coat all of the meat completely.

 - Cover your baking sheets with tinfoil and spray them with cooking spray.
 Spread a thin layer of horseradish mayo on the bottom halves of the roll and place on the baking sheet.
 Distribute the pulled pork to cover the rolls, and then the brie on top of that.

-- Turn your oven on a low broil and put in the baking sheets, one at a time, for a minute each to melt the cheese.
+- Turn your oven to a low broil and bake the sandwich halves, one at a time, for a minute each to melt the cheese.
 Remove from the oven and distribute strawberry pieces on top of the cheese.